 Of course, it’s easier to offer customer-centric assortments when things are going “right”, but when things go wrong, flexibility is even more important.

-Speaking of recent supply chain issues, Sinead O’Keeffe said, “Going to that granular level when something arrives later than it should or you know that you’re going to have less stock than you’d like in the future, it allows you to prioritize and make sure the product is exactly where it needs to be and you’re getting more profit instead of what you originally had planned.”
+Speaking of recent supply chain disruptions, Sinead O’Keeffe said, “Going to that granular level when something arrives later than it should or you know that you’re going to have less stock than you’d like in the future, it allows you to prioritize and make sure the product is exactly where it needs to be and you’re getting more profit instead of what you originally had planned.”

 Reorder stock faster than ever